-But as per our design the USB embedded controller is a portable device which can be easily mounted on any application system.
-As we have used the PIC microcontroller which is having inbuilt memory, provides the storage for the data collected from the application system.
-It becomes very simple and easy to take the back up from one of the machine just by applying the pen drive to the USB embedded controller.
-One more advantage is this controller is user friendly and the person handling the device does not require the knowledge of the whole computer.
-Here the data is transferred just by pressing one switch after applying the pen drive.
-We have chosen PIC microcontroller of family
+However on the other hand as per our system architecture the USB embedded controller is a portable device which can be easily mounted on any application system.USB is an easy to use interface from the developers and users point of view having advantages such as ease of use and accessibility [16].
+As we have used the PIC microcontroller which is having implanted memory, provides the storage for the data collected from the application system.
+It becomes very straightforward and easy to take the back up from one of the machine just by applying the pen drive to the USB embedded controller.
+One more advantage is this controller is user friendly and the person dealing with the device need not require the familiarity of the whole computer.
+In this, the data is transferred by compelling just one switch after applying the pen drive.
+We have favored PIC microcontroller belonging to the family of PIC24FJ128GB110.

-PIC24FJ128GB110.

-USB is most popular application for the data transfer from a system or a computer to another.
-Today many devices that are many PCs in the classic sense have a need to connect directly to peripherals.
-Printers connect directly with cameras, for example, or mobile phones may need to connect to the USB headsets.
-These non-PCs have the computing resources to manage a USB host function, but they need to function in ways that differ from standard PC hosts.
-Although they will provide host capability for some devices, it's unreasonable to require them to support the full range of USB peripherals.
+USB is most famous application for the data transmission purpose from a system or a computer to another.
+Today most of the devices that are mainly PCs in the classic sense have a need to connect directly to peripherals.
+Printers can connect directly with cameras, for example, or mobile phones may need to connect to the USB headsets.
+These non-PCs have the computing resources to guide a USB host function, but they need to function in ways which is entirely different from standard PC hosts.
+All the same they will provide host capability for most of the devices; it's unreasonable to require them to support the full range of USB peripherals.

-A targeteted host is only required to support the peripherals on its Targeted Peripheral List.
+A targeted host is only required to support the peripherals on its Targeted Peripheral List.
 There are two categories of Targeted Hosts:

-Embedded Hosts: A product that has a Standard-A receptacle supported by a USB Host Controller.
+A. EMBEDDED Hosts: A product that has a Standard-A receptacle supported by a USB Host Controller.
 Embedded Hosts have a particular set of targeted peripherals, as described in their targeted peripheral list(TPL).

-OTG: Device that provides both host and peripheral capabilities over a single Micro-AB receptacle, as outlined in USBOTG&EHv2.0
+B. OTG: Device that provides both host and peripheral capabilities over a single Micro-AB receptacle, as outlined in USB OTG & EHv2.0

 So here with the help of PIC microcontroller we are trying to prepare an embedded host.
 This can be connected rather to connect to the application systems whose backup p the analyzed data is necessary to be taken for the study purpose or for the further processing.
 The USB On-The-Go and Embedded Host Supplement to the USB 2.0 specification introduced three new protocols, Attach Detection Protocol (ADP), Session Request Protocol (SRP) and Host Negotiation Protocol (HNP)[2]